akhilrao/akhilrao.github.io/_posts/2016-07-16-lasso-ols-sim-1.md

 From the results above, it looks like OLS and LASSO are both reasonable choices when the number of covariates $$p$$ is small relative to the sample size $$n$$.
 LASSO does a better job of estimating irrelevant covariates as 0 - I don't see how OLS could do as well there.
 My understanding is that LASSO sets some coefficients to 0 because of the kink in the objective function that the $$L1$$ penalty adds at 0.
 The OLS objective function is smooth through 0, so it seems like it should always keep every predictor, even if they're estimated as really tiny values with big standard errors.

 Where LASSO really shines is when $$p$$ starts getting larger relative to $$n$$.
 In the second and third simulations, OLS produces some pretty ridiculous parameter estimates for both the relevant and irrelevant predictors, while LASSO stays on point - the estimates always have the correct sign and the correct order of magnitude.
 This [Stack Exchange post](http://stats.stackexchange.com/questions/82466/why-use-lasso-estimates-over-ols-estimates-on-variable-subset) has a good discussion of when to use LASSO vs OLS for variable selection.
 To be fair the sines I generated as covariates are probably fairly correlated on average, so there's most likely some collinearity messing with the OLS estimates (I think this is what's going on with all the NAs).
-But hey real data is messy amirite?

 So where and how is LASSO used in economics?
 I hear it's not uncommon in financial economics, and I know it's being applied in spatial econometrics.
 But I haven't seen it in the mainstream of applied fields like labor, development, or environmental economics (where reduced-form methods seem to be preferred).
 There, from what I've seen, OLS and IV approaches continue to dominate.
 Why might this be the case?